US/EU – Steps for Whois

 1. For segregation of duties, a domain holder is primarily responsible for his domain data;

-2. Legitimate business operations require an existing, intended and visible trade name;
+2. Legitimate business operations require an existing and commercially visible name of the actual user.;

 3. The Registrar ‘Abuse’ information provides a contact option for a third party.